 Camella, the Philippines’ largest homebuilder, is already leading the smart home technology movement.
-Homebuyers can look ahead to 2022 with Camella’s real estate in the Philippines offerings that are packed with amenities that can cover present and future needs.
+Homebuyers can look ahead to 2022 with Camella’s real estate in the Philippines offerings.
+Camella offers properties with amenities that can cover your present and future needs.

 With the work- or learn-from-home arrangements, you are now considering connectivity as among your top priorities in home-buying.
 You need not worry as Camella offers high-speed internet-ready homes.
 What’s more, homeowners can also enjoy free and advanced installation!

-For your peace of mind, your Camella SmartHomes is equipped with programmable alarms, motion and smoke detectors, and contact sensors, which enable you to monitor your home through your mobile device.
+For your peace of mind, your Camella SmartHomes is equipped with programmable alarms, motion and smoke detectors.
+This is on top of the contact sensors, which enable you to monitor your home through your mobile device.

 Live smart without hurting the environment.
 Camella SmarHomes leads homebuyers in their energy management push as it connects appliances to a smart network.
-You can save energy as the installed motion detectors turn your lights on and off upon opening and closing doors and control your appliances through mobile phones
+You can save energy as the installed motion detectors turn your lights on and off.
+It can also sense opening and closing doors and control your appliances through mobile phones

 While most of your time now is spent at home, you need more room to move and stretch.
 Camella can give you more than that as its houses are designed to have well-thought-out spaces and rooms that take care of you — from the extra room, disinfection area, an open-air balcony, among others.